PrimeAcademy/fomalhaut-new-technologies/technologies/sass-liz.md

 ## Next steps

 The next steps for learning would be to find a more in-depth video demo, especially one that has more examples for functions and math within Sass.

+## Another cool thing

+Here's a [Sass playground](https://www.sassmeister.com/) to get the feel for sassy things!